 I love most part of my life and would not slow it down or change it in anyway.
-But I would always want to look at the sky and make wishes — what else would I be doing if I had the luck, chance or charm to influence with opportunity.
-This is by no means that I will quit what I do today, and jump at the new track, but to build on top of what I do today.
+But I would always want to look at the sky and make wishes — what else would I be doing if I had the luck, and opportunity.
+This is by no means that I will quit what I do today, and jump at the new track, but to build on top of what I do today, recreate as addition to my work and life.
 So don’t get me wrong — I am not planning to retire.
 Ever.

 Here’s couple of peeps

 When I was kid I wanted to be an Architect.
 That did not happen — my parents did not want me to be “those” types.
 I was forced to become Engineer — Electronics Engineer.
-I did not hate it, but I can surely tell those 4 years could have been utilized better.
-Then when I went for Masters in Industrial Design, I did not want to be a consumer product designer (or sweating, dirtying my hands).
+On the hind sight, I did not hate it, but I can surely tell those 4 years could have been utilized better.
+Then when I went for Masters in Industrial Design, I did not want to be a consumer product designer (sweating or dirtying my hands).
 But there were few things that taught me how to think about design in real space and context.
 I have been admirer of Industrial Designers since then.